paqman20/emacs/README.md

 *C-x k buffer RET Kill buffer named RET

 ### Window Managerment
+*C-x 2 splits the selected windows into two windows that are one above the others \
+*C-x 3 spilts the selected window into two windows that are side by side \
+*C-x o choose a windows \
+*C-M-S-v chooses next window downward

 ### Terminal Emulation
 *M-! cmd RET Single Line Command \